tonusp/NaNo2016/A_Book_of_Changes.md

 > Into the world there has come a new feeling,
 > through the world a strong voice is calling...

 But when it came to the sessions on the conference theme: "Internacia lingvo – internacia edukado", he had struggled.
-Fortunately, the theme wasn't exactly the point for many of those attending the conference.
+Fortunately, the theme wasn't actually the point for many of those attending the conference.
 They had come to party, to have a good time.
 In the conference halls and corridors, in the excursions and in the city squares, there were always people of different countries, in pairs or groups, excitedly talking, making new friends, renewing friendships from previous international gatherings.
-Joseph was no prude, but he was shocked to hear the gossip about some of the by-no-means-young couples who were pointed out to him as 'kongresedzoj' - congress 'spouses' - who had come from different countries, leaving spouses and children behind to attend the conference each year and resume their long-term, long-distance affairs.
+Joseph was no prude, but he was shocked to hear the gossip about some of the by-no-means-young couples who were pointed out to him as *'kongresedzoj'* - congress 'spouses' - who had come from different countries, leaving their legitimate spouses and children behind to attend the conference each year and resume their long-term, long-distance affairs.

-And each evening there were concerts, pop music and dancing, joined in by young and old alike, which kept especially the junuloj, the members of TEJO, the Tutmonda Esperantista Junulara Organizo, dancing into the small hours.
+And each evening there were concerts, pop music and dancing, joined in by young and old alike, which kept especially the *junuloj*, the members of TEJO, the Tutmonda Esperantista Junulara Organizo, dancing into the small hours.
 And there was this incredible Lithuanian girl, whom all the boys wanted to dance with and, if they were lucky, take to somewhere private later on, who amazingly and wonderfully wanted to dance with Joseph and be with him as much as he wanted to be with her.

 International language - international education.
 Yes, it was an education for Joseph, who thought he had been in love before, but was still young enough to discover, when it happened again, that none of those earlier loves had been the real thing.
-This, at last, was.
+This, at last, was it.
 When the Congress ended on 5th August, and the participants broke up to go their separate ways, Joseph and Hildegard clung to each other more than physically.
 They promised - in Hildegard's fluent and Joseph's less halting than it had been Esperanto - that they would not forget.
 That their hearts were joined for ever.
 That whatever happened, whatever Iron Curtain hung between them, they would find a way to be together.

 Back in the UK, Joseph didn't dare tell anyone about those promises.
 He knew they would laugh at him.
 How many young people have fallen in love, enjoyed a holiday romance, made lifelong vows, and seen those promises melt like a snowflake in summer?
 Even he half believed that was how it was bound to be.

 But - again incredibly - it didn't happen like that.
 He and Hildegard exchanged letters and postcards.
-Over and over they told each other their hearts were as one - niaj koroj estas unu - and that they would be together - ni vere estos kune.
+Over and over they told each other their hearts were as one - *niaj koroj estas unu* - and that they would be together - *ni vere estos kune*.
 But how could a girl from Lithuania, a country which had known independence for only 22 years in the last God-knows-how-many centuries, ever be with boy from Britain?

 Then a day came when the morning post brought Joseph a letter addressed in a well-loved hand, but with an American stamp.
 With trembling hands he opened it and read that Hildegard's parents - known intellectual dissidents though they were - had somehow been allowed to travel to the United States with their family, and had been granted asylum there.
-Brezhnev's Soviet Union had had too much of them, and where in earlier times they might have been sent to Siberia or simply disappeared, now there was a policy of simply throwing them out, pulling the thorn out of the body politic and letting it go where it would.
+Brezhnev's Soviet Union had had too much of them, and where in earlier times they might have been sent to Siberia or simply disappeared, now there was a policy of just throwing them out, pulling the thorn out of the body politic and letting it go where it would.
 Suddenly the impossible had become possible.

 Hildegard came to the UK to study.
-They fell in love even more, in spite of the removal of the obstacles in the way of their love.
+She and Joseph fell in love even more, in spite of the removal of the obstacles in the way of their love.
 They became engaged.
 And on a day, they were married in the Luther-Tyndale Church in Kentish Town.

 She had always said she wanted six children, and she had a way of getting what she wanted.
 They brought them up to speak three languages.
-First they were denaskuloj Esperanto-speakers, because even after Hildegard became fluent in the language of her adopted country, she and Joseph still mostly spoke together in the language which had been the first heart language of their love.
+First they were *denaskuloj* Esperanto-speakers, because even after Hildegard became fluent in the language of her adopted country, she and Joseph still mostly spoke together in the language which had been the first heart language of their love.
 But Joseph also spoke to the children in English, while their mother spoke to them in Lithuanian.
 It was a dream of a truly international family, that would be a symbol and model of the peace and understanding they longed for for all peoples, from East and West:

 > Al la mond' eterne militanta
 > Ĝi promesas sanktan harmonion.